 Term Meaning A64 The 64-bit Arm instruction set used in AArch64 state.
 All A64 instructions are 32 bits.
-AArch64 state The Arm 64-bit Execution state that uses 64-bit general-purpose registers, and a 64- bit Program Counter (PC), Stack Pointer (SP), and Exception Link Registers (ELR).
+AArch64 state The Arm 64-bit Execution state that uses 64-bit general-purpose registers, and a 64-bit Program Counter (PC), Stack Pointer (SP), and Exception Link Registers (ELR).
 AArch64 Execution state provides a single instruction set, A64.

-ACPI Advanced Configuration and Power Interface.
-DT DeviceTree EFI Loaded Image An executable image to be run under the UEFI environment, and which uses boot time services.
-ELO The lowest Exception level.
+ACPI Advanced Configuration and Power Interface BMC Baseboard Management Controller DT DeviceTree EFI Loaded Image An executable image to be run under the UEFI environment, and which uses boot time services.
+EL0 The lowest Exception level.
 The Exception level that is used to execute user applications, in Non-secure state.
 EL1 Privileged Exception level.
 The Exception level that is used to execute operating systems, in Non-secure state.

 EL2 Hypervisor Exception level.
 The Exception level that is used to execute hypervisor code.
 EL2 is always in Non-secure state.
 EL3 Secure monitor Exception level.
 The Exception level that is used to execute Secure monitor code, which handles the transitions between Non-secure and Secure states.
 EL3 is always in Secure state.
+HDM Host-managed Device Memory, such as CXL attached memory.
 OEM Original Equipment Manufacturer.
 In this document, the final device manufacturer.
 PSCI Power State Coordination Interface SiP Silicon Partner.
 In this document, the silicon manufacturer.
-SMBIOS System Management BIOS SMCCC SMC Calling Convention TCG Trusted Computing Group ТРМ Trusted Platform Module UEFI Unified Extensible Firmware Interface.
+SMBIOS System Management BIOS SMCCC SMC Calling Convention UEFI Unified Extensible Firmware Interface.
 UEFI Boot Services Functionality that is provided to UEFI Loaded Images during the UEFI boot process.
 UEFI Runtime Services Functionality that is provided to an operating system after the ExitBootServices() call.